Place raw sugar on a small plate. Rim the lip of two tall glasses with honey and press into the raw sugar. Set aside.

 As a bonus, a few of the lovely folks who attended the farm tour event have already shared their experiences, including Nik from A Brown Table, Tammilee from Tammilee Tips, dietitian Jenna from Make Healthy Easy, and Kylie (also a dietitian) from ImmaEatThat.
 We invite you to take your own tour through their posts filled with photos and information you might find refreshing.
 Enjoy!

 I have a love affair with a perfectly muddled mojito and the first time I ever tasted a caipirinha it was love at first sip.
 Pronounced ky-pee-REE-nya, the name makes me wanna shake my tail feathers at carnaval.
+This Strawberry and Passion Fruit Caipirinha Cocktail is a must try!

 A mojito and a caipirinha are very similar.
 A mojito includes mint leaves and instead of rum the classic Brazilian caipirinha is made with cachaça.
 Cachaça is a distilled spirit made from sugarcane juice and is the most popular distilled spirit in Brazil.